CCTV-1: China Central Television (Since 1 May 1978)

 On 1 May 1978, Peking Television was renamed China Central Television (CCTV) with the approval of the Central Committee of the Chinese Communist Party.
-CCTV began domestic satellite transmissions in 1984 using the Song Dang Hong 2 satellite.
+CCTV began domestic satellite transmissions in 1984 using the Dong Fang Hong 2 satellite.
 In 1988, it began stereo broadcasting on all television channels.
 In 1994, it moved satellite broadcasting from Chinasat-3 to Chinasat-4, a quality-level broadcaster.
 That same year, it was receivable in 51% of Guangzhou.
 It turned on its digital signal in 2002.
 CCTV-1 began broadcasting 24 hours a day on 1 October 2004 and began high-definition broadcasting on 28 September 2009.
 On 1 March 2011, Hong Kong's Asia Television (ATV) started relaying CCTV-1 instead of CCTV-4, a Hong Kong–based free-to-air digital terrestrial station that is usually tuned to 15 on the UHF band.
 On 29 May 2017, Hong Kong's RTHK started relaying CCTV-1 instead of CGTN Documentary, a Hong Kong–based free-to-air digital terrestrial station that is usually tuned to 33 on the high-definition television.